 On-Campus Tour and Picnic

-Students were join by their fellow graduate student peers for a tour on campus that highlighted graduate student spaces.
-After the tour they were invited to a welcome picnic in the Quad.
-We were able to host four separate tour sessions for our incoming graduate students.
+New incoming graduate students were joined by their fellow graduate student peers for a tour on campus that highlighted graduate student spaces.
+After the tour they were invited to a welcome picnic.
+We offered three opportunities during the week of August 15.

 Research Ethics and Navigating the IRB as a Graduate Student.
-This session was co-led by Dr. Thomas Holtgraves, Professor of Psychological Science, and Sena Lim, Human Research Protection Program Manager.
-Session goals included:
+This session will be co-led by Adam Kriska and Sena Lim from the Office of Research Integrity.
+Session goals include:

 - Learning to identify and navigate appropriate research ethics as a graduate student researcher

-- Learning to understand the expectations around academic and research honesty
+- Learning to understand the expectations around responsible conduct of research

-- Learning the Institutional Review Board guidelines and expectations for submitting your research project for review
+- Learning the Internal Review Board guidelines and expectations for submitting your research project for review